-Due to the multidimensional nature of development and poverty alleviation, an end to of poverty and achieving other development goals by 2015.
+Due to the multidimensional nature of development and poverty alleviation, an end to poverty requires more than just increasing incomes of the poor.
+It is why in September 2000, 189 member countries of United Nations at that time adopted eight Millennium Development Goals (MDGs), committing themselves to making substantial progress toward the eradication of poverty and achieving other development goals by 2015.
 Ibid. pp. 12-13).
+They are essentially of social character.